V-Sekai/manuals/decisions/20240613-1k-quad-limit.md

-# Proposed: Training Mesh Transformer for 3D Avatar Creation
+# Draft: Training Mesh Transformer for 3D Avatar Creation

 ## The Context